 ENVIRONMENTAL PROTECTION, BLUESIGN®, MATERIALS, ENVIRONMENTAL PROJECTS, DIRT BAG

-As part of the bluesign® membership that Deuter started in 2008, we actively work on ensuring that our products and the entire product cycle, from planning on the computer to delivering to retail, are even more resource-conserving and environmentally friendly.
+As part of the bluesign® membership that Deuter joined in 2008, we actively work on ensuring that our products and the entire product cycle, from planning on the computer to delivering to retail, are even more resource-conserving and environmentally friendly.
 As the first backpack manufacturer in Asia, our exclusive production partner Duke became our exclusive bluesign® system partner in the summer of 2010 and has also committed itself to strict standards.
 In addition, Duke is certified according to ISO 14001 and ISO 9001.
 Our sleeping bag manufacturer has also committed to the bluesign® standard.
 The bluesign® screening took place in April 2012.

 A long product life cycle is the simplest and most effective contribution to resource conservation and, thus, environmental compatibility.
 Even decade-old products, if technically still possible, are repaired in our repair service in Gersthofen and made functional again.

 Finally, the finished goods are brought from Asia to Hamburg or Long Beach by sea and from there to the Gersthofen and Colorado warehouses by rail.
 The dispatch to the specialist retailer is handled by DPD in Europe and FedEx in North America.